Formal Hypothesis Tests for Additive Structure in Random Forests: Real data

 \section{Real data}

-We now demonstrate our testing procedures on a dataset provided by a team of ornithologists at the Cornell University Lab of Ornithology as part of the \emph{ebird} project described in \cite{ebird}.
-This ongoing project relies on citizens to submit reports of bird observations and from these reports, researchers are able to monitor things like migration patterns and species abundance.
-The dataset we were provided was originally compiled in order to determine how pollution levels affect the change in Wood Thursh population.
+We now demonstrate our testing procedures on a dataset provided by a team of ornithologists at the Cornell University Lab of Ornithology.
+This dataset was compiled in an effort to determine how pollution levels affect the change in Wood Thursh population.
 The data consists of 3 pollutant features, mercury deposition ($md$), acid deposition ($ad$), and soil PH level ($sph$) as well as 2 non-pollutant features, elevation ($elev$) and abundance ($ab$).
 We begin our analysis by testing whether the pollutant and non-pollutant features are additive:

-We performed a test for total additivity using 4 levels of each feature set, the 0.20, 0.40, 0.60, and 0.80 quantiles of each feature, for a total of 16 test points.
+In this case we have two feature sets, $\bm{X}_1 = (md,ad,sph)$ and $\bm{X}_2 = (elev,ab)$ and we performed a test for total additivity using 4 levels of each set -- the 0.20, 0.40, 0.60, and 0.80 quantiles of each feature -- for a total of 16 test points.
 Our test statistic was 52.30, larger than the critical value, the 0.95 quantile of the $\chi^{2}_{9}$, of 16.92 so we reject the null hypothesis in (\ref{hyp:ebird1}) and conclude that an interaction exists between the pollutant and non-pollutant features.
 This result was confirmed by our random projection test, which consisted of 1000 random projections to a dimension of $r=5$ using a $10 \times 10$ test grid.
 In this case, the final averaged p-value was only 0.0043, far below the critical value of 0.485.

 Next, we investigated how the pollutants contributed to the response.
 Based on preliminary investigations, ebird researchers suspected an interaction between mercury and acid deposition ($md$ and $ad$) but were unsure of the relationship between soil PH ($sph$) and $md$ and $ad$.
 In performing these tests for partial additivity, our test grid consisted of 3 points for each feature set, the 0.30, 0.50, and 0.70 quantiles of each feature for a total of 27 test points and a critical value, the 0.95 quantile of the $\chi_{12}^{2}$, of 21.03.
-Our test for partial additivity between $md$ and $ad$,
+Our test for partial additivity between $md$ and $ad$, yielded a significant result with a test statistic of 41.00 so our test supports the belief that an interaction exists between $md$ and $ad$.
+Again, this result was supported by our random projection test, which consisted of 1000 random projections to a dimension of $r=5$ using a $5 \times 5 \times 5$ test grid, for a total of 125 test points.
+The final averaged p-value was only 0.0064, far below the critical value of 0.485.